openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - Domain-bound Universal Links/App link as an `authorization_endpoint`
 - no specific `authorization_endpoint`, user scanning a QR code with Authorization Request using a manually opened Wallet, instead of an arbitrary camera application on a user-device (neither custom URL scheme nor Universal/App link is used)

-Note that alternatives to the above approaches are being actively discussed in other industry and standards organizations.

 # Authorization Server Metadata {#as_metadata_parameters}

 This specification introduces additional AS metadata to enable Client and AS to determine credential formats, proof types and algorithms to be used in a protocol exchange.